 Description

 The DANCER is both a creative catalyst in the classroom and a teacher’s helper.
 As long as he is on a magnetic surface he waits to be moved around, repositioned, and choreographed.
 As a prop, let him hold signs that point directions (“Dressing room this way”), give reminders (“Rehearsal is at 4 pm” ), and reinforce rules (“Three minutes to dress out”).
-As a teaching assistant he likes to demonstrates concepts like dance elements, stage direction, and alignment.
+As a teaching assistant he demonstrates concepts like dance elements, stage direction, and alignment.
 For example–

-DANCE ELEMENTS of Body and Space:
+Demonstrating the DANCE ELEMENTS of Body and Space:

 - Shapes